 Usually, such profiles have very little amount of information filled in their profiles.
 Items like movies, books, religious and political inclination, people who inspire, favorite athletes shall be empty.
-The filled in information can also be decidedly of arousing nature (e.g. Occupation could be “sex” or “having fun” etc.)
+The filled in information can also be decidedly of arousing nature (e.g. Occupation could be “having fun” etc.)

 Fake profiles don’t have many albums and store a small number of photos in the albums that exist.
 There will not be any coherence among photos.
-Real people usually make event based albums; for example, photos from wedding ceremony of a friend; all these photos that we post show coherence among them.
+Real people usually make event based albums.
+For example, photos from wedding ceremony of a friend; all these photos that we post show coherence among them.
 But fake profiles will have photos that have no relationship with each other.

 Fake profiles don’t interact with friends.
 They hardly share anything or make comments.
-If you see a person is regularly making a totally out of context comment –that profile could be a fake one.
+If you see a person is regularly making totally out of context comment –that profile could be a fake one.